Let Mountain High Appraisals, LLC help you discover if you can cancel your PMI

 When buying a house, a 20% down payment is usually the standard.
-The lender's liability is oftentimes only the difference between the home value and the sum due on the loan, so the 20% provides a nice cushion against the charges of foreclosure, selling the home again, and typical value variations in the event a purchaser defaults.
+The lender's liability is generally only the difference between the home value and the amount remaining on the loan, so the 20% provides a nice cushion against the charges of foreclosure, reselling the home, and typical value variations on the chance that a borrower doesn't pay.

-Because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and oftentimes isn't even tax deductible, PMI is pricey to a borrower.
-It's favorable for the lender because they obtain the money, and they get paid if the borrower is unable to pay, opposite from a piggyback loan where the lender absorbs all the costs.
+PMI can be costly to a borrower in that the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and oftentimes isn't even tax deductible.
+It's favorable for the lender because they acquire the money, and they get paid if the borrower doesn't pay, opposite from a piggyback loan where the lender takes in all the damages.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 makes the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
-Keen homeowners can get off the hook a little early.
-The law designates that, upon request of the home owner, the PMI must be abandoned when the principal amount reaches only 80 percent.
+The Homeowners Protection Act of 1998 forces the lenders on most loans to automatically cancel the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
+Smart homeowners can get off the hook a little earlier.
+The law guarantees that, at the request of the home owner, the PMI must be released when the principal amount reaches just 80 percent.

-Since it can take many years to reach the point where the principal is just 20% of the original amount borrowed, it's important to know how your home has grown in value.
-After all, all of the appreciation you've achieved over the years counts towards removing PMI.
-So why pay it after your loan balance has fallen below the 80% threshold?
-Your neighborhood may not be adhering to the national trends and/or your home may have acquired equity before things simmered down, so even when nationwide trends indicate declining home values, you should realize that real estate is local.
+It can take countless years to get to the point where the principal is only 20% of the initial amount borrowed, so it's necessary to know how your home has increased in value.
+After all, every bit of appreciation you've achieved over the years counts towards dismissing PMI.
+So why should you pay it after the balance of your loan has fallen below the 80% threshold?
+Your neighborhood may not be heeding the national trends and/or your home might have gained equity before things calmed down, so even when nationwide trends predict declining home values, you should realize that real estate is local.